B1Z1/angular-tslint-to-eslint/README.md

 1. No auto replace inside your project.
 All your exceptions don't replaced to eslint convention
 2. No auto package installation.
 You need to install all packages manually
-3. Your eslint package is too big
+3. Your eslint configuration file is too big

 ## Combine two of them